Our role in U.S. Elections

 Election coverage

-With journalists reporting from every state capitol in America, plus political reporters in key states nationwide and a robust bureau in Washington, AP has the staff required to provide insightful election coverage in all media formats: text, photo, data and graphics, video and live video.
+With journalists reporting from state capitols around the country, plus political reporters in key states nationwide and a robust bureau in Washington, AP has the staff required to provide insightful election coverage in all media formats: text, photo, data and graphics, video and live video.

 Election 2020 Pete Buttigieg